Asian in America and Tiger Mom Amy Chua’s Influence

 by Meghan Daum, Los Angeles Times

-Which is a shame really, because Chua has important things to say.
+This is a shame really because Chua has important things to say.
 Her book raises necessary questions about how permissive parenting affects not just children but society.
 She talks unflinchingly about the anxieties of the immigrant experience and the way the attendant work ethic feeds the myth that Asians are simply genetically smarter than Westerners.

 In the end, though, I have to wonder if her lack of sensitivity to the tone and impact of her words doesn’t in fact deliver a judgment about the very upbringing she espouses.